MoeinT/Wealth-Data-Modeling/README.md

 </p>

 ## Technology Stack
-To accomplish our data modeling journey, we will leverage the power of Python, PySpark, and PostgreSQL.
+To accomplish our data modeling journey, we will leverage the power of Python, PySpark, PostgreSQL, and Docker.
 Python provides us with a versatile and intuitive programming language, while PySpark empowers us to process large-scale data efficiently.
 PostgreSQL, a robust relational database management system, will be our storage solution to persist our modeled data.
+Docker, a containerization platform, will help us run PostgreSQL as a containerized service.

 ## Database and Environment Setup
 Before we dive into the data modeling process, let's ensure we have everything set up correctly to run the code smoothly.